Rui0828/Learning-From-Mistakes-Prompting/README.md

 Machine translation for indigenous languages faces unique challenges such as limited datasets, complex linguistic structures, and diverse dialects.
 This repository provides the code to reproduce the results of our paper, proposing three key methods:

 1. **KNN-Prompting with Retrieved Prompting Context (RPC):** Enhances context by leveraging similar examples.
-2. **Chain-of-Thought (CoT) Prompting:** Improves translation accuracy through step-by-step reasoning.
+2. **Chain-of-Thought (CoT) Prompting:** Guides the model through a structured reasoning process before producing translations, enabling more accurate linguistic outputs.
 3. **Learning-From-Mistakes (LFM) Prompting:** Iteratively refines translations using feedback-driven error corrections.

 Together, these methods bridge gaps in low-resource translation, making machine translation more accessible and effective for indigenous languages.